palantus/sitecore/README.md

 ## Main menu:
 Can be overridden by creating a menu.mjs in root folder of sitecore or a mod, which has a default export of type array.
 Otherwise, the menu consists of a merge of all ui.mjs files in sitecore and mod root folders.

+### Permissions

+Any menu or item in the menu, can have roles (array) or public (boolean) defined, to control which items are available to a given user.

 ## Mods
 Take a look at the mod sample in mods folder.
 It can be loaded by placing LOAD_SAMPLE=TRUE in .env.